ePlanSys/eplansys/eplansys_docs/concepts/architecture.rst

 task named at configure time is the common case: one mission, one task, loaded before anything asks a question about it.
-Pointing this node and the planner at the same pair of ``.epddl`` files is what keeps the policy and the model it is checked against expressed in one vocabulary — the failure the arrangement is there to prevent is a policy naming an action the state has never heard of.
+Pointing this node and the planner at the same pair of ``.epddl`` files is what keeps the policy and the model it is checked against expressed in one vocabulary.
+The failure the arrangement is there to prevent is a policy naming an action the state has never heard of.

 It is a managed node of the system rather than something started alongside it.